apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperObservers.md

 ## How to use Observer Masters

-Observers function simple as non-voting members of the ensemble, sharing the Learner interface with Followers and holding only a slightly difference internal pipeline.
+Observers function simple as non-voting members of the ensemble, sharing the Learner interface with Followers and holding only a slightly different internal pipeline.
 Both maintain connections along the quorum port with the Leader by which they learn of all new proposals on the ensemble.

 By default, Observers connect to the Leader of the quorum along its quorum port and this is how they learn of all new proposals on the ensemble.
-There are benefits to allowing Observers to connect to the Followers instead as a means of plugging in to the commit stream in place of connecting to the Leader.
+There are benefits to allowing Observers to connect to the Followers instead as a means of plugging into the commit stream in place of connecting to the Leader.
 It shifts the burden of supporting Observers off the Leader and allow it to focus on coordinating the commit of writes.
 This means better performance when the Leader is under high load,